kevalmiistry/kevalmiistry/README.md

 - 🌍  I'm based in India 🇮🇳
 - 🖥️  See my portfolio at [www.kevalmiistry.com](https://www.kevalmiistry.com)
 - ✉️  You can contact me at [kevalpm@gmail.com](mailto:kevalpm@gmail.com)
-- 🚀  I'm currently working at this start-up: **CultureX Entertainment Pvt.
-Lmt.**

 ### Skills